toolleeo/cli-apps/README.md

 Cryptography, ciphered archive managers, encrypted file-systems.

 * [acmetool](https://github.com/hlandau/acmetool) - Easy-to-use command line tool for automatically acquiring certificates from ACME servers (such as Let's Encrypt).
+* [age](https://age-encryption.org/) - A simple, modern and secure encryption tool with small explicit keys, no config options, and UNIX-style composability.
 * [cipher](https://github.com/ash-shell/cipher) - An Ash module that makes it easy to perform aes-256-cbc encryption for files and directories.
 * [cotp](https://github.com/replydev/cotp) - Trustworthy, encrypted, command-line TOTP/HOTP authenticator app with import functionality.
 * [cream](https://z3bra.org/cream/) - Encrypt and decrypt streams of data with only a master password.
 The key is derivated from the password + salt combo, and used to encrypt data byte per byte.